Rajat7387/Rajat7387/README.md

 ## 💫 About Me

-- 🔭 Currently working at **RGVP Web Solutions** as a Backend Developer & Internship Coordinator
+- 🔭 Currently working at **RGVP Web Solutions** as a Backend Data Analyst & Internship Coordinator
 - 🧠 Learning Rust, improving DSA, and building full-stack projects using **Node.js**, **React**, and **MySQL**
 - 💻 Deployed 35+ real-world apps across education, e-commerce, and CRM domains
 - 👯 Open to collaborate on meaningful web-based projects